 Mediators want Congo political crisis solved by Christmas

-Mediators urged Congo's president and opposition parties Wednesday to reach an agreement before Christmas on a peaceful settlement to the country's political crisis, saying dozens already have been killed this week amid protests over the president's stay in power.
-"Enough is enough," said Monseigneur Marcel Utembi with the team of Catholic church mediators.
+Mediators urged Congo's president and opposition parties on Wednesday to reach an agreement before Christmas on a peaceful settlement to the country's political crisis, saying dozens have been killed this week amid protests over the president's stay in power.
+"Enough is enough," said Monsignor Marcel Utembi, part of the team of mediators from the Catholic Church.

 Discussions